slick/slick/README.txt

 user-provided back-ends.

 It includes the following features:
-- Query language with type-safe queries based on a query monad and combinators
+- Query language with type-safe queries
-- Lifting plain Scala code to database queries
+- Writing database queries with plain Scala code
 - Simple execution of raw SQL queries
 - Session management based on JDBC Connections

-The following database systems are directly supported for type-safe queries:
+The following database systems are directly supported for type-safe queries (using the query language or Scala code lifted to DB queries):
 - Derby/JavaDB
 - H2
 - HSQLDB/HyperSQL